Jeep Grand Cherokee: First generation (ZJ; 1993)

 When it was first introduced in April 1992 as an early 1993 model year vehicle, the Grand Cherokee only had one powertrain choice: the 4.0 L AMC-derived straight-six engine that made 190 hp.
 This became the "volume" engine for the Grand Cherokee.
 Transmission choices included a four-speed automatic transmission (early production ZJs used the AW4—the A500SE (later 42RE) replaced the AW4 during the latter half of the 1993 model year) or an Aisin AX15 manual transmission.
 Low demand for the manual transmission resulted in its discontinuation after 1994, but European-market ZJs retained it when coupled to the diesel engine (which was unavailable in North America).
-The drive train choices included rear-wheel drive or four-wheel-drive.
+The drive-train choices included rear-wheel drive or four-wheel-drive.
 In 1995, the engine's rating was reduced by 5 hp to 185 hp due to new EPA regulations starting with the 1996 model year.

-In 1997, for the 1998 model year, a variant of the top-level Grand Cherokee Limited, the "5.9 Limited" was introduced.
+In 1997, for the 1998 model year, a variant of the top-level Grand Cherokee Limited, the "5.9 Limited", was introduced.
 Jeep ads claimed it to be the "world's fastest sport utility vehicle", verified by third-party testing.
-The primary improvements in the 5.9 Limited version included a 245 hp 5.9 L OHV V8 engine, heavy-duty 46RE automatic transmission, functional heat-extracting hood louvers, unique wide-slot body-colored grille with mesh inserts, special rocker moldings, low-restriction exhaust with three-inch chrome tip, a low-profile roof rack, and special 16" Ultra-Star wheels.
-The 5.9 Limited also received a 150 amp alternator and a 2-speed electric cooling fan.
-Other features include a standard 180-watt, 10-speaker Infinity Gold sound system with a rear roof-mounted soundbar, standard sunroof, and an interior swaddled with unique "calf's nap" soft leather and faux wood trim.
+The primary improvements in the 5.9 Limited version included a 245 hp 5.9 L OHV V8 engine, heavy-duty 46RE automatic transmission, functional heat-extracting hood louvers, unique wide-slot body-colored grille with mesh inserts, special rocker moldings, low-restriction exhaust with three-inch chrome tip, a low-profile roof rack, and special 16-inch Ultra-Star wheels.
+The 5.9 Limited also received a 150-amp alternator and a two-speed electric cooling fan.
+Other features included a standard 180-watt, 10-speaker Infinity Gold sound system with a rear roof-mounted soundbar, standard sunroof, and an interior swaddled with unique "calf's nap" soft leather and faux wood trim.
 The 5.9 Limited was awarded "4×4 of the Year" for 1998 by Petersen's 4-Wheel & Off-Road magazine.
 The production of this model was 14,286 units.